mikegrudic/starforge_tools/docs/source/wiki_pages/interfacing_with_gizmo_starforge_hdf5_outputs.rst

 - 4: Stellar populations/clusters (again not in normal STARFORGE cloud runs, but found in FIRE galaxy simulations)
 - 5: Sink particles, representing stars or black holes.

+For a detailed explanation of the data fields, see :ref:`datafields`.

 Note the array shapes reported by ``h5ls`` for the different datasets.
 Each dataset is a 1- or 2-dimensional array where each entry in the first index corresponds to a particle.
 In our example above, there are 24429562 type 0 (gas) particles in the simulation, and each has a 3D coordinate, so the shape of ``PartType0/Coordinates`` is ``{24429562,3}``.
 For a description of what each data field represents, please see the `GIZMO Documentation <http://www.tapir.caltech.edu/~phopkins/Site/GIZMO_files/gizmo_documentation.html>`__.

 Except where otherwise specified (e.g. stellar luminosities and radii are in Solar units), particle data are in \*code units\*.
 The standard code units used in STARFORGE simulations to date (7/10/2024) are: